ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2025-10-23-more_marimo.md

 anything widely used in our field, Marimo also makes improved data workflows---those that integrate plotting early and often---natural and obvious.

+## Resources:

+The [marimo website](https://marimo.io) does a good job of getting out of the way and getting you started.
+Here are a couple of notes:

+1. `uv add marimo\[recommended\]` to install marimo with the recommended dependencies (including polars, pandas, matplotlib, seaborn, etc.).
+Note the `\` included to escape the `[` character in the shell.
+This matters on Mac and Arch Linux (using zsh and bash respectively), but I didn't see if mentioned in the resources when I was getting started.

+2. The built in tutorials are great, but they want to show you that you can make web apps.
+I recommend flipping through it, and then just loading a dataset, and pushing buttons.

 [^emo]: Nothing else comes close to Stata for parsimony if you want to load a